Bowers and McDonald Office Building

 The Bowers and McDonald Office Building is a historic structure located in Grinnell, Iowa, United States.
 J.B.
 Bowers and M.W.
 McDonald had the building built as a speculative real-estate venture.

+Located in the city's central business district, it was one of the buildings constructed after a fire leveled a portion of the district in 1889.

 Its construction is attributed to R.G.
-Coutts, a native of Scotland who settled in Grinnell in 1873, who was a stone cutter, mason, building contractor, and real-estate developer.
-Located in the city's central business district, it was one of the buildings constructed after a fire leveled a portion of the district in 1889.
+Coutts, a native of Scotland who settled in Grinnell in 1873.
+He was a stone cutter, mason, building contractor, and real-estate developer.

 The two-story, brick structure has a main facade of stone veneer, and features Richardsonian Romanesque styling.
 It was listed on the National Register of Historic Places in 1991.